sadhikamalladi/svag/README.md

+# On the Validity of Modeling SGD with Stochastic Differential Equations
 This repository has the code for [On the Validity of Modeling SGD with Stochastic Differential Equations (SDEs)](https://arxiv.org/abs/2102.12470) by Zhiyuan Li, Sadhika Malladi, and Sanjeev Arora, published in NeurIPS 2021.

 # Pre-Requisites